saljuama-demos/java-8-vavr-functional/README.md

 ## Functional Interfaces

+In a functional programming language, functions are first class citizen.
+Java is not a functional programming language, but Java 8 brought some features from the FP paradigm, in the form of lambdas and functional interfaces.

 Any interface with a SAM (Single Abstract Method) is a functional interface, and the recommendation is that they are annotated with the informational `@FunctionalInterface` annotation, as the compiler can emmit an error in case there are multiple abstract methods in it, but it is not mandatory.
 When multiple methods are present in a functional interface,